mobizt/FirebaseClient/README.md

 The SSL Client is a kind of sync or blocking Client that takes time during establishing the SSL server connection (SSL handshake).

 The async SSL client can be assigned to the async client class constructor but currently experimental.

-### Firebase and Google Services Classes

-- [RealtimeDatabase](examples/RealtimeDatabase/) is for Realtime database operation.

-- [Firestore::Databases](examples/FirestoreDatabase/Databases/) is for Cloud Firestore databases operation.

-- [Firestore::Documents](examples/FirestoreDatabase/Documents/) is for Cloud Firestore documents operation.

-- [Firestore::CollectionGroups::Indexes](examples/FirestoreDatabase/CollectionGroups/Indexes/) is for Cloud Firestore CollectionGroups's Indexes operation.

-- [Messaging](examples/Messaging/) is for Cloud Messaging operation.

-- [Storage](examples/Storage/) is for Firebase Storage operation.

-- [CloudStorage](examples/CloudStorage/) is for Google Cloud Storage operation.

-- [CloudFunctions](examples/CloudFunctions/) is for Google Cloud Functions operation.

 ### The Static Async Result Instances Required for Async Operation